fltk/fltk/README.abi-version.txt

 		 ... old, ABI preserving code ...
 		#endif

-In versions older than 1.3.4 the user had to edit FL/Enumerations.H, but since FLTK 1.3.4 the ABI version can be configured when building the FLTK library.

-Note: This documentation is written for FLTK 1.3.x, but it applies to all later versions as well.
+Note: This documentation is written for FLTK 1.4.x, but it applies to all later versions as well.
 Replace the version numbers given here by the version numbers of the version you are using.
+FLTK version 1.4.4 is chosen as an example only.
+As of this writing, FLTK 1.4.4 does not exist yet.

 How to define the FLTK ABI version